Tools4everBV/Hello-Conn-Prov-Target-Zermelo/README.md

 This means that; if a student commences on the: `1st of March 2023`, and the `PrimaryContract.StartDate` is set to the: `1st of March 2023`, the current school year should be: `2022-2023`.

+> [!NOTE]
->:information_source:Prior to the end of July, the ongoing school year is identified as `2022/2023`.
+> Prior to the end of July, the ongoing school year is identified as `2022/2023`.
 Starting from the 1st of August, the current school year transitions to `2023/2024`

 This mechanism ensures that the SchoolYear property accurately reflects the academic period during which the student accounts are created.